 For students, the idea of writing in one’s own words is repeated from the first paragraphs written in grade school all the way to a doctoral thesis.
 In the age of the Internet, almost any piece of knowledge or idea can be found, copied and presented in a matter of minutes.
 If being able to find the knowledge is what is most important, the extra step of rewriting what others have done seems superfluous.

+2) Photocopy everything!
+Author—Creator or compiler of the information; for web sites this may be the Webmaster or the owning organization.
 How to Avoid plagiarism in research papers by paraphrasing « Humanities.
-Paraphrase Exercises.
 How to use and cite sources in Biology.
 Paraphrasing, Patchwriting, Direct Quotes.
 A Quick Guide To Plagiarism.
 10 Types of Plagiarism.